dchame/dchame.github.io/index.md

 12.	**Chamé-Vázquez, D.** & Villarreal, O. 2023.
 First record of *Tidarren cuneolatum* (Tullgren, 1910) from the New World (Araneae, Theridiidae).
 Spixiana 45 (2): 231–234.
 13. Gómez-Moreno, K., Jiménez, M.-L. & **D. Chamé-Vázquez**.
 2023.
 Contribución al conocimiento de la diversidad de arañas (Arachnida: Araneae) en Sonora, Noroeste de México.
 Acta Zoológica Mexicana 39, e3912583: 1–16.
 [DOI](https://doi.org/10.21829/azm.2023.3912583)
 14. Villarreal, O. & **D. Chamé-Vázquez**.
 2023.
 First record of the false violin spider of the family Drymusidae (Araneae, Synspermiata, Scytodoidea) from Venezuela, with the description of a new species.
 Zoosystematics and Evolution 99(1): 273–280.
 [DOI](https://doi.org/10.3897/zse.99.99227)
+15.	**Chamé-Vázquez, D.** & M.-L. Jiménez.
+2023.
+A new spider of the Plectreurys castanea species group (Araneae: Plectreuridae) from California, USA.
+Arachnology 19(5): 805–808.
+16.	**Chamé-Vázquez, D.**, Guzmán-García, C.E. & J. Maldonado-Carrizales.
+2023.
+Two new species of Scotinella Banks, 1911 (Araneae: Phrurolithidae) from Mexico, with a discussion on the female genitalic morphology and intraspecific variation.
+Zootaxa 5351(4): 453–466.
+[DOI](https://doi.org/10.11646/zootaxa.5351.4.3)
+17. Valdez-Mondragón, A. & **D. Chamé-Vázquez**.
+2023.
+A new species of the spider genus Ochyrocera Simon (Araneae, Ochyroceratidae) from Mexico, with biogeographical comments and an updated identification key for Mexican species.
+Zootaxa 5374(4): 552–562.
+[DOI](https://doi.org/10.11646/zootaxa.5374.4.6)

 #### Book chapter